 Furthermore, the possibility of Middleton Beach becoming a prominent surfing hub with all of the associated benefits to the community, tourism and economy should not be overlooked.
-The Great Southern Surf Reef has a strong potential to become the centrepiece of a city boasting quality surf, accommodation (new hotel), surf related shops, galleries, etc., as well as links to the world-renowned heritage listed 'Snake Run' skate park, mountain bike and cycling trails which all come together to create a complete Adventure Tourism package
+The Albany Artificial Surf Reef has a strong potential to become the centrepiece of a city boasting quality surf, accommodation (new hotel), surf related shops, galleries, etc., as well as links to the world-renowned heritage listed 'Snake Run' skate park, mountain bike and cycling trails which all come together to create a complete Adventure Tourism package

-An in-depth feasibility assessment for the Great Southern Surf Reef was undertaken by specialist consultants Royal HaskoningDHV.
-This study identified a number of options and makes recommendations which underpin this business case.
-The preferred option has a total crest length of 120 m and would provide a far superior surfing experience than alternative options and is also the best value for money in terms of length of ride per \$.
-The total development cost for this option is currently estimated at \$9,472,000.
+An in-depth feasibility assessment for the Albany Artificial Surf Reef was undertaken by specialist consultants Royal HaskoningDHV.
+This study identified a number of options and makes recommendations which underpinned the detailed design phase.
+Bluecoast Consulting Engineers have since developed a Detailed Design Report for a 'left-hander' surfing wave, situated 150m north of the 'Surfers Beach' car park and approximately 140m offshore.
+The reef measures 165m long and varies in width up to 100m, creating an effective a crest length of over 110m.
+This is in line with the preferred option identified during the feasibility phase, providing far superior surfing experience than alternative options and is also the best value for money in terms of length of ride per \$.
+The total development cost has been estimated by Bluecoast at \$9,500,041.
 In terms of longer-term sustainability, the only costs that would be associated to the structure following construction are those related to inspection and survey.
 It is envisaged that these surveys will be undertaken annually for the first 3 years following construction and then subsequently either event-based (following large wave events) or every 5 to 10 years.

 Conservative cost-benefit analyses have been performed in order to assess the attractiveness of the proposed project relative to the 'do nothing' option.
-The calculations demonstrate a positive NPV of \$13.2m (BCR of 2.69), clearly deriving from the high level of community benefits that would accrue.
+The calculations demonstrate a positive NPV of \$19.4m (BCR of 3.25), clearly deriving from the high level of community benefits that would accrue.
 The benefits included in the analyses are focused on: (i) events - attracting participants from outside of the region to a number of modest surfing events per year (in line with guidance from Surfing WA), and (ii) an uplift in visitation and length of stay as a result of establishing Albany as a surfing hub and complementing other initiatives in the region associated with adventure tourism.
 A host of other benefits could also have been included, such as retaining expenditure from residents that would otherwise travel elsewhere to surf, environmental savings and increased health and safety, but these are not required to be included in order to produce an attractive return on public investment.
 It should also be noted that there would be many other participants coming to Albany to surf the reef who would fall outside of the contest/event purpose.
 These recreational travelling surfers could potentially have a far greater benefit than the three to four events calculated in the cost-benefit analysis but have not been included due to the difficulties in quantifying the impact and the already attractive cost benefit scenarios developed using the event impacts alone.
+Further, the effects of interstate and international visitation are ignored in the base case to consider ongoing Covid-19 impacts.
+The more likely 'best-case' scenario includes such factors and indicates that tangible project value may be much greater than identified in the base case.